diegoluisi/personal/README.md

-#  🤖 Hi, I'm Diego Luisi.
+#  :rocket: Hi, I'm Diego Luisi.

 Passionate about technology, acting as SRE.
 Open to learn new technologies and methodologies to improve every day more as a professional.